SinclairPythonAkoto/flask_blogs/README.md

-This is a simple blog that that uses Flask and Docker.
+This is a quick Flask app displaying `Hello World`.